China Travel Guide

 Beijing Airport Transfer Tips

 The distance between the airport and the downtown can be covered by Shuttle Bus, Express Train or taxi.
-The train is a great option as it takes around 30 minutes for passengers to travel between the airport terminals and Dongzhimen or Sanyuanqiao.
+A train is a great option as it takes around 30 minutes for passengers to travel between the airport terminals and Dongzhimen or Sanyuanqiao.
 Regular airport shuttle buses may take a bit longer to get you to downtown, so you can use intercity lines to reach Tianjin or Qinhuangdao.
 The trains run from 6 am to 11 pm.
 A taxi ride is around 100 CNY.

 The cheapest way to leave the airport is by bus.
 Prices start from 15 CNY depending on the destination.
 Some of the 18 bus lines from the airport have additional routes for late-night transit service.